warmana/cloudant-docs-fork/source/includes/libraries/_supported.md

 A supported library for working with Cloudant using Python is available [here](https://github.com/cloudant/python-cloudant).

-Download the current Python release [here](https://pypi.python.org/pypi/cloudant/).
+Download the current library release [here](https://pypi.python.org/pypi/cloudant/).
 Learn more information about the Python language at [python.org](https://www.python.org/about/).

 ### Objective C and Swift